-The base cultivar for this tea is called chuan xiao ye, a small leaf variety indigenous to Sichuan.
-Where this cultivar is grown affects the character of the crafted tea: in southern Sichuan, it is more intense, with a distinct bitterness; in the north, where our Fragrant Leaf is grown, the cultivar expresses a bright sweetness and a remarkable floral finish.
+The base cultivar for this tea is a small leaf variety indigenous to Sichuan called chuan xiao ye.
+The elevation and latitude where this cultivar grows affect the character of the crafted tea.
+In southern Sichuan, it is more intense, with a distinct bitterness; in the north, where our Fragrant Leaf is grown, the cultivar expresses a bright sweetness and a remarkable floral finish.

-To craft this tea, the hand-picked leaves were first shade-withered, then drum roasted at high fire to prevent oxidation before a final low fire roast.
-The resulting tea is unassumingly beautiful, with thin short strands of dark green leaves that brighten and unravel when steeped.
+To craft Fragrant Leaf, the leaves were shade-withered, then drum roasted at a high fire to prevent oxidation before a final, low fire roast.
+The resulting tea is unassumingly beautiful, with thin, short strands of dark green leaves that brighten and unravel when steeped.

-This tea takes well to short infusions using slightly higher temperatures.
-The higher temperature highlights this teas aromatics, while the shorter steep keeps what little astringency this tea has in check.
+This tea takes well to short infusions.
+The 180° F temperature highlights this tea's aromatics, while the shorter steep keeps what little astringency this tea has in check.

 More familiar with our old quantities?
 Here’s the conversion: